-Objective - There is a need for more complete understanding of the collapse likelihood of current code-compliant (ASCE/SEI 7) buildings in "design level" earthquakes.
-The objective of this project is to evaluate by analysis the collapse probabilities of a suite of steel buildings for a series of increasingly severe earthquake ground motions for a suite of code-compliant (ASCE/SEI 7) steel buildings that were designed for the ASCE/SEI 7 - ASCE/SEI 41.
+Objective - To evaluate the collapse probabilities of a suite of steel buildings for a series of increasingly severe earthquake ground motions, and to compare these probabilities to the collapse objective presumed in ASCE/SEI 7.
 The probabilities of collapse will be determined using the methodology outlined in FEMA P695 (FEMA 2009).
-The work will assess how these probabilities compare with the collapse objective presumed in ASCE/SEI 7.
-This assess will either validate the basis of current code (ASCE/SEI 7) provisions or provide the technical basis for targeted changes to those provisions.
+This assessment will either validate the basis of current code (ASCE/SEI 7) provisions or provide the technical basis for targeted changes to those provisions.

 What is the new technical idea?
-Among other features, performance-based seismic engineering (PBSE) is intended to let the structural engineer develop earthquake-resistant building design solutions that are more efficient and cost effective than those obtained using the prescriptive building code requirements found in ASCE/SEI 7, which is intended for general use.
+Performance-based seismic engineering (PBSE) is intended to let the structural engineer develop earthquake-resistant building design solutions that are more efficient and cost effective than those obtained using the prescriptive building code requirements found in ASCE/SEI 7, which is intended for general use.
 NIST GCR 09-917-2 (NIST 2009) identified the need for further research and refinement of the PBSE methodologies in U.S. model building codes.
 NIST GCR 12-917-20 (NIST 2012) then identified the need for advanced seismic design criteria so that a structural system designed using ASCE/SEI 7 would more accurately meet the intended collapse objective in the design basis earthquake.
-In attempt to address these needs, a multi-year project was undertaken to assess the correlation between ASCE/SEI 7 and its PBSE counterpart, ASCE/SEI 41, which was initially created for existing building assessment (Harris and Speicher 2015a, 2015b, and 2015c).
-One key recommendation from this research, NIST (2012), was the need to conduct collapse assessments of a suite of buildings to determine whether these buildings were meeting the intended performance objectives of ASCE/SEI 7; this recommendation was also made by the peer review team that oversaw this research and others from the community.
+To address these needs, a multi-year project was undertaken to assess the correlation between ASCE/SEI 7 and its PBSE counterpart, ASCE/SEI 41, which was initially created for existing building assessment (Harris and Speicher 2015a, 2015b, and 2015c).
+One key recommendation from this project and from NIST (2012) is the need to conduct collapse assessments of building suites to determine whether the intended performance objectives of ASCE/SEI 7 is being met.

 In this research, the previously mentioned suite of archetype buildings will be evaluated, with the probability of collapse established for each building and compared with the intended design performance objective.
-This is accomplished by running nonlinear dynamic analyses using a suite of ground motions scaled at various intensity levels to predict the responses of the buildings from elastic into the nonlinear range of response and finally to collapse.
+This is accomplished by running nonlinear dynamic analyses using a suite of ground motions scaled at various intensity levels to predict the responses of the buildings from elastic into the nonlinear range and finally to collapse.
 Final results will be presented in terms of a probability of collapse at different ground motion intensities.
-The probability of collapse at a maximum intensity level (the maximum considered earthquake event) will be quantified in this study for each building, and then compared with the intended target collapse probability prescribed in ASCE/SEI 7.
-This comparison will provide unique information that examines the intended probability of collapse in ASCE/SEI 7, and also complete the next step toward investigating the consistency between ASCE/SEI 7 and ASCE/SEI 41.
-Using these results, the Harris and Speicher recommendations will be calibrated and extended to further improve current PBSE provisions in ASCE/SEI 41 that target equivalent performance to that of a new building.
+The probability of collapse at a maximum intensity level (the maximum considered earthquake event) will be quantified for each building, and then compared with the intended target collapse probability prescribed in ASCE/SEI 7.
+This comparison will complete the next step toward investigating the consistency between ASCE/SEI 7 and ASCE/SEI 41.
+Using these results, recommendations made in Harris and Speicher (2015a, 2015b, and 2015c) will be calibrated and extended to further improve current PBSE provisions in ASCE/SEI 41 that target equivalent performance to that of a new building.

 What is the research plan?
 The FEMA P695 methodology will be exercised to measure the collapse probabilities of the suite of steel archetype buildings designed for the Harris and Speicher study.
 The heart of the P695 process is incremental dynamic analysis (IDA) (Vamvatsikos and Cornell 2002).
 In IDA, the nonlinear building model is first developed and dynamically analyzed for a scaled selected ground motion.
 The response of the building (usually in terms of the roof drift ratio) is recorded.
 The nonlinear dynamic analysis is repeated by incrementally increasing the scale factor of the input ground motion, until the building collapses in the analysis.
 The same analysis is then repeated for a suite of 44 ground motions.
-The result of analyses is presented in the form of a cumulative distribution function, known as a "fragility curve," that present probability of exceeding a specific damage state (such as collapse) at a given intensity measure.
+The result of all these analyses is a cumulative distribution function, known as a "fragility curve," for the probability of exceeding a specific damage state (such as collapse) for a given ground motions intensity.

 An initial investigation will center on whether two-dimensional (2-D) or three-dimensional (3-D) models are required for this work.
 Many researchers investigating the probability of collapse via IDA use 2-D models to avoid the complexity of analyzing 3-D models.
 This issue will be investigated in relation to the building suite to determine whether 2-D or 3-D modeling should more appropriately be used.

-Contingent of the findings of the above-mentioned tasks, other lateral load-resisting systems, such as buckling-restrained brace frames and special concentrically braced frames may be investigated in a similar manner.
-Those systems have been studied by Harris and Speicher using the same approach as that for SMF buildings.
+Contingent of the findings of the above-mentioned tasks, other lateral load-resisting systems, such as buckling-restrained braced frames and special concentrically braced frames may be investigated in a similar manner.
+These systems have been studied by Harris and Speicher using the same approach as that for SMF buildings.

 Given that data from this research can be used to develop improved fragility functions, NEHRP researchers will follow closely the ongoing research at the Community Resilience Center of Excellence to assess possible areas of future collaboration.